cw417/react-homepage/README.md

 6. Start the app:
 `npm start`
 7. The page can be accessed at `localhost:3000` on your web browser (or possibly a different port, if specified by Node)

+## Usage

+- When first opening the page, the user will be prompted to enter their name to set the greeting.
+- The weather component can change cities with the "City" input.
+- The todo list component can add todos with the "Todo" input, or remove them with the `-` button.
+- The news feed displays the current top 20 most popular articles from the United States by default.
+  - The news feed can be filtered to top 20 articles matching a given keyword with the "Search news" input.

 ## Examples